What We are About

-BERKELEY PRIZE Travel Fellowship (2004 - current).
+BERKELEY PRIZE Travel Fellowship (2004 - 2019).
 This award recognizes the vital role that exposure to other cultures and environments plays in helping to demonstrate the reality and importance of the social art of architecture.
 All Semifinalists for the Essay Competition are eligible to submit proposals demonstrating how they would use the opportunity to travel to an architecturally-significant destination or event, preferably to participate in a hands-on service-oriented situation related to the yearly topic.
 The winning student(s) are provided with airfare, living expenses, and program fees.

 BERKELEY PRIZE Teaching Fellowship (2013 - 2014).
 The BERKELEY PRIZE Committee broadened the scope of the activities of the PRIZE by offering faculty who teach undergraduate architectural design an academic-year Teaching Fellowship.
 The primary goal for the BERKELEY PRIZE Teaching Fellowship was to explore methodologies for the teaching of the social art of architecture.
 During the two-year experiment, the Teaching Fellowship was based on the then current PRIZE topic and supplemented on-going courses taught by the faculty member.